jostylr/event-when/eventwhen.md

 Events will be converted to all lower case on lookup.

 ## TODO

+change emit to be  "immediate", "now", "later" where "now" is the current default and "later" is a callback emit which is when the handlers are added.
+For "now", the emit uses the handlers at that time of first calling.

 add in to emitwhen the option to have the event be a function called or an array of function/events.